Insurance and liability cover for Contractors and Freelancers

 However, with our occupational personal accident cover in place, you’ll receive a weekly sum of up to £500 while you recover.
 There’s also provision for a substantial payout if the injury leaves you permanently unfit for work.

 As a contractor, you may think, “I’m not an employer, so I don’t need employers’ liability cover”.
 It may not be that simple, however.
-For instance, if your spouse looks after your accounts, does clerical work for the business, or you have a contract with a client that includes a substitution clause, employers’ liability insurance could be essential.
+For instance, if your spouse looks after your accounts, does clerical work for the business, employers’ liability insurance could be essential.

 As a director of your limited company (perhaps the sole director), you could find yourself held accountable if the business is ever accused of financial mismanagement, a health and safety failure, a breach of legislation or of breaking company law.
 Therefore, director’s and officers’ liability insurance covers the legal fees, which are sometimes considerable.